Amy has experience advising on a range of public law matters, including Privacy Act and Official Information Act requests and complaints.

-Amy acts for the Earthquake Commission (EQC) on multiple litigation claims arising out of the Canterbury earthquakes and advises EQC in relation to various issues arising from earthquakes and other natural disasters.
-She has also acted for insurers on a range of matters and cases, including liability and life insurance matters.
+Known for her experience acting on multiple litigation claims arising out of the Canterbury earthquakes, Amy has also acted for insurers on a range of matters and cases, including liability and life insurance matters.

-- acted for EQC on proceedings arising out of the Canterbury earthquakes
+- Advised EQC on proceedings arising out of the Canterbury earthquakes.

-- assisted with a range of disputes for both commercial and insured clients
+- Advised on a range of disputes for both commercial and insured clients.

-- provided advice and assisted with proceedings for a range of government clients including Office of Treaty Settlements, Te Puni Kōkiri, Ministry of Education, Ministry of Health, in areas including Treaty of Waitangi, Marine and Coastal Area (Takutai Moana) Act 2011, constitutional law and judicial review proceedings.
+- Assisted with proceedings for a range of government clients including Office of Treaty Settlements, Te Puni Kōkiri, Ministry of Education, Ministry of Health, in areas including Treaty of Waitangi, Marine and Coastal Area (Takutai Moana) Act 2011, constitutional law and judicial review proceedings.